nabaxo/janq/README.md

-# janq - The Janky Quake-Style Terminal Manager sloperated in Rust
+# janq - A Somewhat Janky Quake-Style Terminal Manager

-## janq is 100%, unadultareted vibe coded slop.
+## janq is 100%, unadulterated vibe coded slop.
 User discretion is advised.

+**janq** is a lightweight, high-performance Quake-style terminal wrapper "vibe" coded with scorn and contempt in Rust.
+Not all vibes are good, sometimes vibes are _rancid_.
+The regressions I had to fix like you wouldn't believe... (ノಠ益ಠ)ノ彡┻━┻

+_(But in the end I managed to wrangle the Wondrous Machine enough so that while running, janq uses like 1.2 MB RAM on Windows and 3.6 MB on my Fedora KDE system)._

-**janq** is a lightweight, high-performance Quake-style terminal wrapper.
-It manages your favorite terminal emulator (WezTerm, Alacritty, Kitty, Zed, etc.), allowing you to toggle it with a global hotkey, featuring smooth animations and multi-monitor support.
+It manages your favorite terminal emulator (WezTerm, Windows Terminal, etc.) or whatever app you feel like, allowing you to toggle it with a global hotkey, featuring smooth animations and multi-monitor support.

+> [!CAUTION]
+> I have only tested this on two machines, your mileage may vary and all that.

 ## Supported Platforms